vidmap/opensfm-tutorial/README.md

 Go to [this link](http://localhost:8000/viewer/reconstruction.html#file=/data/berlin/reconstruction.meshed.json) to check out the reconstruction

-In the future, change the path data/berlin in the uri to other paths.
+In the future, change the path data/berlin to other paths.

 ### Reentering opensfm